jurassiscripts/velociraptor/README.md

 ---

 > 👇 The following properties can be specified both in script objects and at top-level, in which case they are applied to all the scripts defined in the file.
+Deno options are effectively only applied to `deno` commands that accept them.

 ---